paulohscwb/SacredGeometry/symbols/README.md

  <hr>
 <h4>27.
 Vector Equilibrium 3D v3</h4>
 <a href="vr/VectorEquilibrium3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/22A.png" class="foto" alt="Vector Equilibrium 3D"></a><img src="ar/22.png" class="qr">
  <br><br><br>Vector Equilibrium is considered as the underlying structure of the Torus, also known as the geometric shape capable of transforming energy into matter.
-In this representation we have the 3D model represented with 3 rotations around one of the models.
+In this representation we have the 3D model built with 3 rotations around one of the models.
  <br><br>
  <a href="ra1.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <p class="topop"><a href="#p1" class="topo">back to top</a></p>